6uhrmittag/slashlog-gitbook/taskbutler/milestone-dropbox-feature-first-release.md

 > You can't name your baby X

-At this point, I already knew that taskbutler will be a somewhat serious project and so I noticed an important part in the [Todoist API documentation](https://developer.todoist.com/sync/v7/#brand-usage):
+At this point, I already knew that Taskbutler will be a somewhat serious project and so I noticed an important part in the [Todoist API documentation](https://developer.todoist.com/sync/v7/#brand-usage):

 > In addition, please take note of the following:
 >